We’re used to seeing many mixed dogs, especially those from Beagles, Corgis, Aussies, and other purebred dogs.

 Is the Border Weenie good with other dogs?

 The Border Collie-Dachshund mix is also good with other dogs.
-They have a lovely nature, but they still need to be trained to behave nicely around newcomers.
+Although they have a lovely nature, they must still be trained to behave nicely around newcomers.

 However, some Border Weenies aren’t so good with kids, cats, and other pets.
 If the puppy inherits the herding instinct from the Border Collie, it may try to herd small animals and even kids, which may become dangerous.